vippsas/vipps-developers/common-topics/errors.md

 # Errors

-The standard response body format for our errors in our APIs follows [RFC 7807](https://tools.ietf.org/html/rfc7807).
+The standard response body format for our error messages follows [RFC 7807](https://tools.ietf.org/html/rfc7807).

-Here is an example of an error sent together with a `HTTP 400 Bad Request`:
+For example, an error sent together with a
+`HTTP 400 Bad Request`:

 ```http